The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Discussion

 \subsection{Verification of Assumptions}

-The marriage of Assumptions~\ref{Assumption - Fenchel} and~\ref{Assump - L_1 and total boundedness} are at the heart of Theorems~\ref{Thm - Fenchel},~\ref{Thm - existence reparametrization}, and~\ref{Thm - Computation}.
+The marriage of Assumptions~\ref{Assumption - Fenchel} and~\ref{Assump - L_1 and total boundedness} are at the heart of our results.
 In practice, the PD $Q$ is given, so that verification of Assumption~\ref{Assumption - Fenchel} can be easily carried out by direct calculation, as demonstrated in Examples~\ref{Example - SD} and~\ref{Example - Bhatacharya}.
-Additionally, the set $\mathcal{V}$ is also given in practice, and we have verified that it satisfies Assumption~\ref{Assump - L_1 and total boundedness} in the examples by directly calculating the $L_1(Q)$ bracketing number of $\mathcal{V}$.
+Additionally, the set $\mathcal{V}$ is also given in practice, and we have verified that it satisfies Assumption~\ref{Assump - L_1 and total boundedness} in those examples by directly calculating the $L_1(Q)$ bracketing number of $\mathcal{V}$.
 The calculations of other measures of complexity can also be used to verify Assumption~\ref{Assump - L_1 and total boundedness} in practice, such as the $L_1(Q)$ covering, or packing numbers.
 Such calculations are heavily used in empirical process theory to characterize classes of (moment) functions that are Glivenko-Cantelli and/or Donsker, but in the $L_{r}(Q)$ norm for $r\geq1$.
-By the result of Lemma~\ref{Lemma - precompactness} in Appendix~\ref{Appendix - Technical Lemmas}, such sets of moment functions that are precompact in $L_{r}(Q)$ with $r>1$, are necessarily precompact in $L_1(Q)$.
-Thus, the results of Theorems~\ref{Thm - Fenchel},~\ref{Thm - existence reparametrization}, and~\ref{Thm - Computation} also cover precompact subsets of $L_r(Q)$ for any $r>1$.
-See Section~2.7 of~\cite{VDV-W} for some examples of precompact classes in $L_r(Q)$ spaces.
+By the result of Lemma~\ref{Lemma - precompactness}, such sets of moment functions that are precompact in $L_{r}(Q)$ with $r>1$, are necessarily precompact in $L_1(Q)$.
+Thus, the results also cover precompact subsets of $L_r(Q)$ for any $r>1$.
+See Section~2.7 of~\citet{VDV-W} for some examples of precompact classes in $L_r(Q)$ spaces.